-To help prevent occupational accidents, JISHA undertakes the core activities described below.
+To help prevent occupational accidents, and diseases, to secure safe and health JISHA undertakes the core activities described below.

-1. Support for the introduction of risk assessment and establishment of occupational safety and health management systems (OSHMS)
+1. Support for the introduction of risk assessment (RA) and establishment of occupational safety and health management systems (OSHMS)

-(1) In response to enterprises' demand for skilled manpower that will immediately be useful in the field of risk assessment and OSHMS, JISHA organizes a set of seminars ranging from a fundamental course covering the basics of risk assessment to a more sophisticated course which teaches how to introduce, operate, and audit OSHMS in a workplace.
+(1) In response to enterprises' demand for skilled manpower that will immediately be useful in the field of RA and OSHMS, JISHA organizes a set of seminars ranging from a fundamental course covering the basics of RA to a more sophisticated course which teaches how to introduce, operate, and audit OSHMS in a workplace.

-Furthermore, JISHA implements training courses on risk assessment and risk reduction associated with machinery and equipment in accordance with the Guidelines for the Comprehensive Safety Standards of Machinery established by the Japanese Ministry of Health, Labour and Welfare (MHLW) and international standards (ISO 12100, etc.).
-It also implements risk assessment training courses on chemical substances for preventing explosions and fires as well as health impairment.
+Furthermore, JISHA implements training courses on RA and risk reduction associated with machinery and equipment in accordance with the Guidelines for the Comprehensive Safety Standards of Machinery established by the Japanese Ministry of Health, Labour and Welfare (MHLW) and international standards (ISO 12100, etc.).
+It also implements RA training courses on chemical substances for preventing explosions and fires as well as health impairment.

-(2) Upon request from enterprises, JISHA sends experts to the workplace to give employers certain advice necessary for implementing risk assessment as well as introducing or establishing an OSHMS appropriately.
+(2) Upon request from enterprises, JISHA sends experts to the workplace to give employers certain advice necessary for implementing RA as well as introducing or establishing an OSHMS appropriately.